Originally composed spiritual and folk songs, inspired by the Jewish tradition and the heart.

 Before I started my rabbinic journey, I devoted my music and studies to interfaith work.
 My senior year of college I created the inter-religious CD Spirit Sounds, which features musicians from six religions and centers around coexistence, struggles of faith, and the spiritual force of music.
 In my accompanying honors thesis on inter-religious music, I argue that interfaith music can convey fresh dimensions of understanding, raise up an individual within the context of a tradition and help build co-existence.
 I believe that all this is possible when composing music within the Jewish tradition, and so I create music inspired by Torah, Jewish community and the Divine Source.

-I am currently studying to become a musical rabbi in Los Angeles, California, and will be ordained in May 2019.
+I was ordained at Ziegler School of Rabbinic Studies in Los Angeles, California in 2019, and now live in Philadelphia studying music through the Rising Song Institute.
 At the start of my rabbinic path, I made music and Jewish ritual in Oakland, CA. My album My Teachers was a San Francisco Bay Area collaboration and a fundraiser for my first year of rabbinical school.
 I am currently focused on writing songs of prayer—my latest compositions can be found on my soundcloud.